Contents

 Museum Boijmans Van Beuningen (Rotterdam)

-The walls of this building contain an impressive collection of 151 thousand works from the Boijmans-van Beningen Museum, located next door.
-Usually, the museums’ vaults are closed from visitors, but here the architects did something different.
-This approach allows the museum to display its entire collection at once, while other museums can display no more than 20 percent of the collection at a time.
+The walls of this building contain an impressive collection of 151 thousand works from the Boijmans Van Beuningen Museum, located next door.
+Note that the main museum building is currently closed for a long-term renovation through 2029, so the Depot is the primary way to experience the collection.
+Usually, museums’ vaults are closed to visitors, but here the architects did something different.
+This approach allows the museum to display its entire collection at once, while other museums can display no more than 20 percent of their collection at a time.

 The interior solution links seven main levels and 20 storage departments.
-14 of them are used by the museum, and 6 are rented to private collectors.
-The vaults also have five climatic zones, each with its own special temperature and humidity regime.
+The vaults have five climatic zones, each with its own special temperature and humidity regime.
 Glass walls allow these zones to be seen from the atrium, allowing the interior to “breathe”.
+The rooftop restaurant and garden are accessible for free after 18:00, offering stunning evening views of Rotterdam.

 Read our big guide to Rotterdam.